Caelum: Characteristics

 Its main stars are visible in favourable conditions and with a clear southern horizon, for part of the year as far as about the 41st parallel north (Note: While parts technically reach the horizon to observers between 41°N and 62°N, stars within a few degrees of the horizon are to all intents and purposes unobservable.)

 These stars avoid being engulfed by daylight for some of every day (when above the horizon) to viewers in mid- and well-inhabited higher latitudes of the Southern Hemisphere.
 Caelum shares with (to the north) Taurus, Eridanus and Orion midnight culmination in December (high summer), resulting in this fact.
 In winter (such as June) the constellation can be observed sufficiently inset from the horizons during its rising before dawn and/or setting after dusk as it culminates then at around mid-day, well above the sun.
 In South Africa, Argentina, their sub-tropical neighbouring areas and some of Australia in high June the key stars may be traced before dawn in the east; near the equator the stars lose night potential in May to June; they ill-compete with the Sun in northern tropics and sub-tropics from late February to mid-September with March being unfavorable as to post-sunset due to the light of the Milky Way.

-Notable features
+Features

 Stars

 Caelum is a faint constellation: It has no star brighter than magnitude 4 and only two stars brighter than magnitude 5.

 Lacaille gave six stars Bayer designations, labeling them Alpha (α_{ }) to Zeta (ζ_{ }) in 1756, but omitted Epsilon (ε_{ }) and designated two adjacent stars as Gamma (γ_{ }).
 Bode extended the designations to Rho (ρ_{ }) for other stars, but most of these have fallen out of use.
 Caelum is too far south for any of its stars to bear Flamsteed designations.
 (Note: Southern constellations such as Caelum have no Flamsteed designations because Flamsteed only catalogued stars that were visible from England,.)